joinpursuit/capstone/take-home-challenge-1/README.md

 ### Common Mistakes

 - Not managing your time well and scope creep

   - Make sure you stick to your plan.
 If you are going over time, try to understand if it is because you are stuck or if you are trying to do too much.
   - Maybe you thought you would add a cool CSS animation that was not asked for, and suddenly you have spent 3 hours trying to get it to work.
+Go back to the basic button so you can focus on the main goals of the task.

 - Don't try to learn too many things at once

   - If the app is supposed to be built in React, this is not the time to experiment with redux, mobx, graphql, and formik all voluntarily at the same time.
 Stick to what you know, at least until you complete the basic requirements for the application.

 - Make too many assumptions

   - If you are not sure, ask!
   - Try to be sure you understand the challenge and ask for clarity as soon as you can.
 However, if you've missed something, you can always send a follow up email to clarify.

 - Being too creative with your code

   - Avoid your own unique code formatting.
   - Avoid building a mobile app when you were asked to build something in the browser.
   - Avoid using an obscure new technology that no one has heard of.
 Stick to the mainstream tools, libraries, and techniques.

 - Copying code

   - There are many tutorials out there that may show you how to build a weather app or similar to the project you are building.
   - Never submit a tutorial.
   - You can use a tutorial to learn things but then you should close the tutorial and code examples before building your own version.
   - If you get caught using someone else's code, the interview will be over.
-  - If you submit something above your skill level and get the job you will not last long at the job.
+  - If you submit something above your skill level and get the job, you will not last long at the job.
   - If you end up using a small piece of code from Stack Overflow, make sure you can explain it.
 Or, rewrite the code in away that you understand.

 - Coding without preparation/planning